 - 5.2.
 This section outlines the quantity of development that, in accordance with the SLAA site assessments, could be provided in the future within Surrey Heath borough. - 5.3.
 Each site (without extant planning permission) that contributes toward the identified potential future provision of development within the borough has a corresponding assessment sheet and assumed boundary map, which is provided in Appendix 2: Realistic Candidates for Development. - 5.4.
 Equivalent land that benefits from planning permission is listed in Appendix 4: Sites with Planning Permission.

-- 8 This output is set out in Appendix 2: Realistic candidates for development, and Appendix 3: Discounted sites. - 9 This output is set out in Appendix 2: Realistic candidates for development. - 10 This output is set out below in the main document, and in Appendix 6: Site Delivery Evidence.
+9 This output is set out below in the main document, and in Appendix 6: Site Delivery Evidence.